WebAssembly/component-model/design/mvp/CanonicalABI.md

 `cancel-read` or `cancel-write` (regardless of whether the cancellation would have completed without blocking).
-There is also a trap if there is not currently an async copy in progress (sync copies do not expect or check for cancellation and thus cannot be cancelled).
+There is also a trap if there is not currently an async copy in progress (sync copies do not expect or check for cancellation and thus cannot be cancelled and repeatedly cancelling the same async copy after the first call blocked is not allowed).

 The *first* check for `e.has_pending_event()` catches the case where the copy has already racily finished, in which case we must *not* call `cancel()`.
 Calling